akeneo/pim-docs/cookbook/catalog_structure/index.rst

 How to Customize the Catalog Structure
 ======================================

-This chapter gives details on how customizing the catalog structure to add your own models or update existing one.
+This chapter gives details on how customizing the catalog structure to add your own models or update existing ones.

 .. toctree::